BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 > to better familiarize yourself with them
 {.is-info}

-Use the example mod "MySEMod" to follow along by typing in "MyFirstSEScript.lua" and resetting the console to see the changes.
+Use the example mod "MySEMod" to follow along by typing in `MyFirstSEScript.lua` and resetting the console to see the changes.

 ### 1\.
 Order of execution